gjb2048/dr-bingo/Readme.md

 Changing the colours
 ====================
-1. In a 'code' friendly editor, edit the file 'bingo.css'/
+1. In a 'code' friendly editor, edit the file 'bingo.css'.
 2. The colours are defined in the CSS variables:

 ```